NoHaitch/NoHaitch/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🤔 &nbsp; Exploring new technologies and amazing solutions of real life problems.
+- 🤔 &nbsp; Passionate about modern tech, from AI development to robust system architecture.
 - 🎓 &nbsp; Informatics Engineering at Bandung Institute of Technology, Indonesia
-- 💼 &nbsp; Undegraduate looking for experience
+- 💼 &nbsp; Software Engineer with a big-picture view of how systems work, from the database to the user interface.
-- 🌱 &nbsp; Learning to become a fullstack dev with high interest in AI and Cyber Sec.
+- 🌱 &nbsp; Deepening my expertise in AI and Cyber Security, with a focus on building secure and scalable systems.
-- ✍️ &nbsp; Pursuing Photography and Game Dev as hobbies/side hustles.

 <br/>